-No drinks are sold in disposable plastics, we have only reusable bar cups across the festival and there are no plastic straws.
-No food is served in plastic and you won’t find single sachet sauces.
+No drinks are sold in disposable plastics, we have only reusable bar cups across the festival, no plastic straws (obvs) and soft drinks on tap.
+No food is served in plastic and you won’t find single sachets.
 We do not sell or encourage plastic glitter, and we are now even using reusable cable ties.
-Find out about the initiatives that have helped us to achieve this below, and if you want to dive into the plastic issue click HERE to find out the facts, why and how we are doing this, and how successful we have been so far.
+Find out about the initiatives that have helped us to achieve this below.

 Since 2014, we have had a site-wide ban on the sale of drinks in plastic bottles, instead asking our audiences to bring a reusable bottle.
 We have put in additional water points, offer free chilled filtered water at the bars and work with Frank Water who have a mobile hydration unit.